-Calculate the equilibrium level of output and income if c = 0.8, c0 = 300, \bar{I} = 400, G = 600 and T = 100 a.
-If households do not increase their consumer spending when their income increase, there is no multiplier effect in the economy.
+Calculate the equilibrium level of output and income if c = 0.8, $c_0 = 300$ , $\bar{l} = 400$ , G = 600 and T = 100.

-$$Y = 1/[1 - 0.8] (300 + 400 + 600 - 0.8[100]) = 1/0.2 (1300 - 80) = 5 \times 1220 = 6$$ b.
-If the marginal propensity to consume increase, the value of the multiplier increases.

-True.
-It is because households increase their consumption spending when their income increases that there is a multiplier effect.

-c.
-A larger multiplier indicates that an increase in autonomous spending has a smaller impact on the equilibrium level of output and income.
+Statement True False a.
+If households do not increase their consumer spending when their income increases, there is no multiplier effect in the economy. b.
+If the marginal propensity to consume increases, the value of the multiplier increases.
+C. A larger multiplier indicates that an increase in autonomous spending has a smaller impact on the equilibrium level of output and income. d.

-False.
-A larger multiplier indicates that an increase in autonomous spending has a bigger impact.

-d.
 If the multiplier is 3, a decrease in investment spending of 100 will decrease the equilibrium level of output and income by 300.

-2. Use a diagram to indicate what happens to the equilibrium level of output and income if the level or investment spending declines.
+2. Use a diagram to indicate what happens to the equilibrium level of output and income if the level of investment spending declines.